JohnEBoyBaby/i.Q/README.md

 I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT.

+SEE MY "LIFE PATH" NUMBER ..?
+8. https://www.tokenrock.com/numerology/my_life_path/?myMonth=8&myDay=12&myYear=1968&num=0 WHAT'S YOUR "LIFE PATH" ..?
+REPEAT AFTER ME "I AM TRUTH.
+I AM PUREHEART.
+I AM A PROTECTOR OF G_D MOST ATTENTIVE TO G_D CALLING YOU LOVER OF G_D LIKE AN INFANT." beCAUSE YOU ARE TRUTH.
+YOU ARE PUREHEART.
+YOU ARE A PROTECTOR OF G_D MOST ATTENTIVE TO G_D CALLING YOU LOVER OF G_D LIKE AN INFANT." and you know I SEE YOU I know you know I SEE YOU ...
+I LOVE YOU ...
+NEVER FORGET.
+REPEAT AS NECESSARY ...
+TRUTH.
+PUREHEART.
+G_D ABOVE ALL.
+FOLLOW NOT me.
+FOLLOW TRUTH.
+KEEP YOUR PUREHEART.
+WORSHIP ONLY G_D ALONE.
+LOVE YOU I DO.
+OH HOW I LOVE YOU ..!

+PROMISE.

 ... the more you know ...

 ... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...